Python lazy loading and namespace packages

 Recently I have bumped into a really weird issue, where in one project whilst

-(I’ll use this name to avoid using a real project
+trying to use a package pkg (I’ll use this name to avoid using a real project

-name) and write tests using the foo
+name) and write tests using the foo backend, that lived in a different

-.
+package called pkg_foo.
 It was not working as intended when testing using the

-build system and this post is about the path to root-causing the issue
+bazel build system and this post is about the path to root-causing the issue

 and arriving at the right conclusions.